 -

 The Mindful Collective offers virtual therapy for individuals and couples across Ontario (ON), British Columbia (BC), Alberta (AB), Manitoba (MB), Saskatchewan (SK), Newfoundland & Labrador (NL), Northwest Territories (NT), Yukon (YT), and Nunavut (NU).
-If you're in Toronto, Walk & Talk sessions are available individual in-person in the downtown core.
+If you're in Toronto, In person sessions can be held on Monday evenings at 1179 King St W in Toronto.
+Walk & Talk sessions are available individual in-person in the downtown core (weather dependent).

 -